troclaux/notes/cloud_computing.md

   - agility: how quickly resources get provisioned to developers

 - vertical scalability: increasing/decreasing the size of an instance
-- Horizontal scalability: increasing/decreasing the number of instances/systems for your application
+- horizontal scalability: increasing/decreasing the number of instances/systems for your application

 - users
   - multiple people can belong to a group